All Episodes

 Unless, of course, your name is Comey or Hillary Clinton.

-But the fact that the dirty dossier bought and paid for, that the New York Times now suspects it was greatly Russian disinformation from the get-go and ignored by Mueller and the partisan hit team of his, Andrew Weissman, the pit bowling company, is very revealing.
+But the fact that the dirty dossier bought and paid for that the New York Times now suspects it was greatly Russian disinformation from the get-go and ignored by Mueller and the partisan hit team of his, Andrew Weissman, the Pit Bowling Company, is very revealing.

-What's also revealing is what now the attorney general and of course the inspector general and this prosecutor from Massachusetts are now engaged in a real investigation.
+What's also revealing is what now the Attorney General and, of course, the Inspector General and this prosecutor from Massachusetts are now engaged in, a real investigation.

 You'll see multiple avenues of spying, outsourcing of intelligence gathering to circumvent American laws, not to spy on American citizens.

-No, was probably Western Italian intelligence, and also how other countries have been outsourced to do things that would otherwise be illegal by our intelligence community.
+And also how other countries have been outsourced to do things that would otherwise be illegal by our intelligence community.

 Now, that's not our intelligence community, the 99%.